Today, I will be presenting my official NFL Mock Draft 2.0 to celebrate NFL Free Agency.

 30. Green Bay Packers: Brandon Aiyuk, WR, Arizona State

 It would be in the Packers best interest to provide Aaron Rodgers with a few strong weapons this offseason as the team finally has a solid defense built up.
 Brandon Aiyuk is one of the most electrifying playmakers that the college football world saw in 2019, and his speed would be an excellent compliment to Davante Adams in Green Bay.
-Aiyuk would add a dynamic deep threat to this offense that has not been seen in a long time.
+Aiyuk would add a dynamic deep threat to this offense, which they desperately need.

 31. San Francisco 49ers: Grant Delpit, S, LSU

-After a season that no one could have predicted that ended in a Super Bowl loss, the San Francisco 49ers continue to build their roster well by adding the steal of the first round in LSU’s Grant Delpit.
-Delpit slid due to a down year that was plagued by injury alongside tackle struggles, but he has excellent range on the back end and is great in coverage across the board.
+After a season that no one could have predicted that ended in a Super Bowl loss, the San Francisco 49ers continue to build their roster.
+In this mock, the steal of the first round is LSU’s Grant Delpit.
+Delpit slid this year as he was plagued by injury and tackle struggles.
+Despite this, he has excellent range on the back end and is great in coverage across the board.
 A trade back is definitely possible for the team as they don’t have another pick until round 5, but they elect to grab Delpit here.

 32. Kansas City Chiefs: Jonathan Taylor, RB, Wisconsin

 The defending Super Bowl champions have a few needs on defense, but they could also elect to go for the “let’s score 50 a game and forget about defense” mentality by grabbing a true #1 running back.
 In this scenario, that is exactly what they do by grabbing Wisconsin’s Jonathan Taylor.
-Taylor improved throughout his career as a receiving threat and was a dynamic runner with legit track speed who carried Wisconsin the last three years.
+Taylor improved throughout his career as a receiving threat.
+Additionally, he was a dynamic runner with legit track speed who carried Wisconsin the last three years.
 Now he gets to be the bellcow for Patrick Mahomes?
-The NFL has been put on notice.
+Needless to say, the NFL is on notice.

 Thank you for taking the time to read this mock draft.
-Try not to put me on blast too much as free agency begins and these picks quickly become irrelevant with new signings league wide.
+Try not to put me on blast too much as free agency begins.
+More so, keep in mind that these picks quickly become irrelevant with new signings league wide.